ericbutler555/eb-grid/README.md

 # eb-grid
-Responsive grid framework that's laser focused and more flexible than Bootstrap or Foundation.
+Responsive grid system that's laser-focused and more flexible than Bootstrap or Foundation.
 Tiny footprint, no class collisions.

 **eb-grid is still a work in progress.**

 ### Why Bother? ###

-eb-grid is currently just 3.8 kb minified, and just 1.0 kb gzipped.
-So basically zero performance impact.

-It also **DOES NOT** collide with and can be used in the same project alongside Bootstrap and Foundation (as long as you're using them on separate elements).

 Maybe you've been using Bootstrap or Foundation and realized that for one section your designer used an 8-column grid and for another a 5-column grid.
 And in one section, the elements all have padding, but in another, you need the content to come right up against the column edges.
 Or you want the rows to have some margin above and below them, but not the columns.
-Bootstrap and Foundation classes can't solve any of that for you.
+Bootstrap and Foundation classes can't solve any of that for you. eb-grid can.

+Also:

+eb-grid is currently just **3.8 kb minified, and just 1.0 kb gzipped.** So there's basically zero performance impact.

+It also **does not interfere** with, and can be used in the same project alongside, other responsive grids like Bootstrap and Foundation (as long as you're using them on separate elements).
+So you can use eb-grid as a patch to handle just a certain section, or slowly phase it into a legacy code base.

 ## Basics ##

 eb-grid has the same strategy as Bootstrap or Foundation, so if you know how to use those, you'll pick up eb-grid very quickly.

-The main difference of eb-grid is that instead of using a set 12- or 16-column grid structure, eb-grid **uses fractions in its class names** to allow you to set your own column counts for each "layer" of content.
-There's also a set of "helper"-style classes for optionally adding padding and margins to, really, any element in the framework: rows or columns or wrappers, on the fly.
+The main difference of eb-grid is that **instead of using a single, set 12- or 16-column grid structure, eb-grid uses fractions in its class names to allow you to set your own column counts for each "layer" of content.** There are also some "helper"-style classes for optionally adding padding and margins to, really, any element in the framework: rows or columns or wrappers, on the fly.

 >"Layers" are the same as Bootstrap's and Foundation's "rows".
 I wanted to be able to use eb-grid even if the project already uses Bootstrap or Foundation, so I've changed the class names to prevent any collisions.